kr193/Master-s-Thesis-2025/msc_thesis_2025/README.md

 ---

-_Combining 'Numerical Only' and 'Numerical with Categorical' Data Pipelines_

 Welcome to the **main repository** for my **Master's Thesis Project** on **Data Gaps** using both **numerical-only** and **numerical with categorical** datasets.
 This project compares traditional and deep learning-based imputation techniques by leveraging real-world **Demographic and Health Surveys (DHS)** tabular datasets and synthetic tabular datasets.

 ---